 Big Data is allowing corporate strategists to better advise and interact with clients.
 It more than just flashy apps, but a fundamental re-wiring of the way we do strategy.
 Learning some basic code will create an entirely more productive, creative and effective group of management consultants.

 Remember, we have been here before: when MBA schools and consulting firms refused to adopt spreadsheet programing as a core skill.
 Learning to code is just another way to analyze problems and a better way than relying on creaky spreadsheets.
-As Theodor Levitt showed in Marketing Myopia, people should avoid being entranced by a product, in this case spreadsheets, and focus on what the client wants, in this case better and more effective analyses with Big Data.
+As Theodor Levitt showed in people should avoid being entranced by a product, in this case spreadsheets, and focus on what the client wants, in this case better and more effective analyses with Big Data.

 Since spreadsheets where the traditional means to the end, of analyzing clients, we should adapt to some form of deeper coding since that is a better means to the very same end.